openfaas/workshop/lab3.md

 * A note on our examples

-All of our examples for this workshop have been thoroughly tested by the OpenFaaS community with *Python 2.7*, but should be compatible with *Python 3* also.
+All of our examples for this workshop have been thoroughly tested by the OpenFaaS community with *Python 3*, but should be compatible with *Python 2.7* also.

-If you'd prefer to use Python 3 instead of Python 2.7 then swap `faas-cli new --lang python` for `faas-cli new --lang python3`.
+If you'd prefer to use Python 2.7 instead of Python 3 then swap `faas-cli new --lang python3` for `faas-cli new --lang python`.

 ### Hello world in Python